3M Residential Sun Control & Insulating Window Film

 Visible Light

 Visible light is the reason you can’t stare directly at the sun; it’s simply too bright.
 The sun’s rays cause fading.
 Window film can block out the sun’s visible light.
-The darker the film, the more visible light the film is blocking, thus helping to preserve your furniture and floors.
+The darker the film, the more visible light the film is blocking, thus helping to preserve furniture and floors.

 Infrared Heat